-The End-of-Block Examinations are held at the end of every block in Phase I. The End-of-Block examination contributes to 80% of the block assessment.
-The Elective 1 Research assessment is held in the form of a dissertation submitted by the students in groups of 3 to 4, oral and poster presentation judged by a panel.
+Phase 1: The End-of-Block Examinations are held at the end of every block.
+The End-of-Block examination contributes to 80% of the block assessment.
+The Elective 1 Research and Family Health Block assessment is held in the form of a dissertation, supervisor report and student report.

-The End-of-Posting Examinations are held at the end of every posting in the Phase II.
-The End-of-Posting examination contributes to 80% and 70% of the posting assessment for major and minor posting respectively The Elective II (Clinical) assessment is held in the form of supervisor and student report.
+Phase II: The End-of-Posting Examinations are held at the end of every posting in the Phase II.
+The End-of-Posting examination contributes to 70% and 80% of the posting assessment for major and minor posting respectively The Elective II(Clinical) assessment is held in the form of supervisor and student report.